How Benjamin Franklin Invented Machine Learning in 1720

 True Learning

-Franklin’s method worked because he intuitively understood that mastery is not about memorization, but about internalizing a generative model of a domain.
-He couldn’t store every article from The Spectator, but he could develop a system that recognized its patterns and could reproduce them in novel situations.
+Franklin’s method worked because he intuitively understood that mastery is not about memorization, but about building an internal generative model of a domain.
+He didn’t memorize The Spectator, he learned to generate prose with the same qualities by internalizing its patterns.

 This principle extends far beyond Franklin’s era.
 It is the very essence of modern AI.
-Large language models don’t “know” anything; they are extraordinarily sophisticated pattern recognition and reproduction engines.
-They have learned the statistical patterns of language so well that they can generate coherent, novel text45.
+Large language models don’t “know” anything; they are sophisticated pattern recognition engines.
+They have learned the statistical patterns of language so well that they can generate coherent, novel text because they have captured the distribution of language itself45.

-The individuals who master any field are those who operate on the same principle.
-They don’t win because they have consumed the most tutorials, but because they have built the most effective systems for recognizing patterns and improving their own output.
+People who master any field follow the principle.
+They don’t win by consuming the most tutorials, but have built the most effective systems for recognizing patterns, crafting systems that surface errors quickly, and converting them into new capabilities.

 Perhaps Franklin’s greatest insight wasn’t the method itself, but his rejection of the fixed mindset.
-In an era when talent was considered innate, he proved that expertise could be systematically constructed.
-This wasn’t just learning; it was learning how to learn — the ultimate meta-skill.
+In an era when talent was considered innate, he proved that expertise could be engineered systematically.
+This is learning how to learn, the ultimate meta skill.

 Three hundred years ago, a teenage printer reverse engineered the algorithm of learning with nothing more than paper and ink.
 While Franklin’s method and machine learning operate in different domains, they share the same core architecture of systematic improvement through error correction.